tyvancheng/LinkedIn-Clone/README.md

 Edit and delete posts by clicking through the post's dropdown menu.

 # Future Implementation
-Likes and comments: Users can like and comment on posts.
 Search: Users can search for other users by name, job title, or other criteria.
+WebSocket: Users can live chat with one another.
 View and edit your profile by clicking on your profile picture or name.